-This Framework applies to all aspects of City planning and operations, from our capital investments and municipal programs, to front-line services for residents and businesses.
-The associated City of Victoria Accessibility Policy and multi-year action plan reinforces our commitment to accessibility and is part of an emerging, broader set of priorities and programs to support an inclusive, welcoming community.
+The 2020 Accessibility Framework applies accessibility to all aspects of City planning and operations, from our capital investments and municipal programs, to front-line services for residents and businesses.
+The associated City of Victoria Council Accessibility Policy and Short-Term Action Plan reinforces our commitment to accessibility and is part of an emerging, broader set of priorities and programs to support an inclusive, welcoming community.